 2. Hobby Profile

-Instead, I now have a blogging profile where I store blogging-related bookmarks.
-I also have a main profile where I store personal interest bookmarks, such as reference articles or cooking recipes.
-If you’re working on a long-term project (e.g. thesis paper), you could also use a separate profile for collecting research bookmarks.
+Instead, you could keep a blogging profile where you store bookmarks related to writing topics, SEO, and similar.
+A cooking profile makes a good place to store recipes and instructional cooking videos.
+If you’re working on a long-term project (such as a thesis paper), you could also use a separate profile for collecting research bookmarks.

 3. Social Media Profile

 Bookmarks aren’t the only unique aspect of each profile.
-Indeed, each profile also maintains its own set of cookies — tiny files that sites can use to identify you when you come back later.
-For example, when you log onto a forum and check “Remember Me,” a cookie is used to store your identity.
+Each one also maintains its own history and set of cookies.
+If you’re not familiar, cookies are tiny files that sites can use to identify you .

-Now consider a site like Twitter.
-Imagine you have three accounts: one for work, one for your novel-writing pseudonym, and one for your game development shenanigans.
+Now consider a social site like Twitter.
+Imagine you have three Twitter accounts: one for work, a personal account, and another for a game you’re developing in your free time.
 Juggling all of these can be a pain.
-Not to mention all of the other accounts associated with each endeavor (e.g. Twitch, Facebook, GitHub, cloud storage, etc).
+And that’s not even considering all of the other accounts associated with each endeavor (Twitch, Facebook, GitHub, cloud storage, etc.).

 4. Travel Profile

-You can also get around this by using private browsing mode, but I prefer the travel profile method because of the bookmark collecting bonus.
+You can also get around this by using incognito mode, but the travel profile method offers the bookmark collecting bonus.